Information for patients

 Visit the renal associations UK Renal Registry website to find out about the annual Kidney Patient Reported Experience Measure (PREM), to read previous annual PREM reports and to view annual patient experience data via the PREM portal.

-We also capture and highlight personal stories, experiences and blogs from people living with kidney disease that you can read here.
+KQuIP also capture and highlight personal stories and experiences from people living with kidney disease that you can read here.